Ole Ivar Lovaas: Early research

 Lovaas established the Young Autism Project clinic at UCLA in 1962, where he began his research, authored training manuals, and recorded tapes of him and his graduate students implementing errorless learning—based on operant conditioning and what was then referred to as behavior modification—to instruct autistic children.
-He later coined the term "discrete trial training" to describe the procedure, which was used to teach listener responding, eye contact, fine and gross motor imitation, receptive and expressive language, academic, and a variety of other skills.
+Lovaas later coined the term "discrete trial training" to describe the procedure, which was used to teach listener responding, eye contact, fine and gross motor imitation, receptive and expressive language, academic, and a variety of other skills.
 In an errorless discrete trial, the child sits at a table across from the therapist who provides an instruction (i.e., "do this", "look at me", "point to", etc.), followed by a prompt, then the child's response, and a stimulus reinforcer.
 The prompts are later discontinued once the child demonstrates proficiency.
 During this time, Lovaas and colleagues also employed physical aversives (punishment), such as electric shocks and slaps, to decrease aggressive and self-injurious behavior, as well as verbal reprimands if the child answered incorrectly or engaged in self-stimulatory behavior.

 1987 study

-In 1987, Lovaas published a study which demonstrated that, following forty hours a week of treatment, 9 of the 19 autistic children developed typical spoken language, increased IQs by 30 points on average, and were placed in regular classrooms.
-A 1993 follow-up study found that 8 maintained their gains and were "indistinguishable from their typically developing peers", scoring in the normal range of social and emotional functioning.
+In 1987, Lovaas published a study which demonstrated that, following 40 hours a week of treatment, nine of the 19 autistic children developed typical spoken language, increased IQs by 30 points on average, and were placed in regular classrooms.
+A 1993 follow-up study found that eight maintained their gains and were "indistinguishable from their typically developing peers", scoring in the normal range of social and emotional functioning.
 His studies were limited because Lovaas did not randomize the participants or treatment groups.
 This produced a quasi-experiment in which he was able to control the assignment of children to treatment groups.
-His manipulation of the study in this way may have been responsible for the observed effects.
+Lovaas' manipulation of the study in this way may have been responsible for the observed effects.
 The true efficacy of his method cannot be determined since his studies cannot be repeated for ethical reasons.
 A 1998 study subsequently recommended that EIBI programs be regarded with skepticism.
 In 1999, the United States Surgeon General's office wrote, "Thirty years of research has demonstrated the efficacy of applied behavioral methods in reducing inappropriate behavior and in increasing communication, learning, and appropriate social behavior", and he also endorsed the 1987 study.